Fellowships

 About 18 scholarships are awarded each year.
 By the official deadline, applicants must complete and submit the Luce online application, which includes:

-- Personal statement: This carefully crafted essay should convey a sense of who you are and reflect on your personal journey, your long-range profession interests and how they have developed, how you have embodied your own kind of leadership, and how a year in Asia with Luce might be transformative.
+• A personal statement that should convey a sense of who you are and reflect on your personal journey, your long-range profession interests and how they have developed, how you have embodied your own kind of leadership, and how a year in Asia with Luce might be transformative.

-- An informal 1-3 minute video response
+• An informal 1-2 minute video response based on the provided prompt.

 Have a closer look: